Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 API & Integrations

-ClickUp has two dozens integrations.
+ClickUp has four dozen native integrations.
 I’d say all the most popular systems are there.
-Integrations are very different and there is no common pattern, ClickUp tries to support the most popular cases for every system.
+Integrations are very different, and there is no common pattern, ClickUp tries to support the most popular cases for every system.

 💪 Fibery has a different approach to integrations.
 Fibery has a flexible domain.
 Fibery integration app replicates a domain of any external tool and fetches all required data.
 Then you can connect this data with Fibery entities and use it as usual Fibery data (Create charts, create Views, add formulas, etc.).
 It’s a very powerful approach since it unfolds many useful cases:

-🦐 However, data sync is one-way.
-You can’t change the status of Jira tasks from Fibery, for example.
+However, data sync is one-way for most of the integrations (except Jira).
+For example, you can’t change the status of Trello tasks from Fibery.

 Both tools have a decent API, but Fibery has GraphQL API on top.